Where To Stay In Busan | Best Areas And Hotels (2025)

 If you’re a foodie Jung-gu will satisfy your cravings, there is Jagalchi fish market, Gukje Market, street food on BIFF Square and of course countless restaurants it’s an incredible location to get to know Korea through its food!

-Where To Stay In Jung-gu
+Things To Do In Jung-gu

 • Shop and eat on Nampo-dong